maikelordaz/Voting-App/README.md

 # Ballot

-This is a simple ballot example
+This is a simple ballot example on solidity

 ## :rocket: INSTALLATION